Generating Scans for VPS

 Note the Logbook only shows the scans saved to your device that are pending upload.
 So once you’ve uploaded your scans, and you leave the Logbook, they will no longer appear in the Logbook when you view it once again.

 Once you’ve uploaded your Private Scan, Niantic will turn it into a private 3D mesh within 4 hours.
 You’ll access and manage your Private VPS Locations through the lightship.dev portal where you can check processing status, view generated meshes, and/or delete scans.
-For more details see Managing Private VPS Locations in the Developer Portal.
+For more details see Managing Private Scans.

 Contributing Scans to Niantic Wayspots